 The burners, along with the stainless steel frame, have no crevices, making them easy to clean.
 However, be sure to wait at least 15 minutes after use before cleaning, to give the unit time to cool down.

 2. Editor’s pick: Cusimax Double Hot Plates

 The Cusimax features a stainless steel frame and two coil burners.
 One of the burners is 7.4” in diameter and the second one is smaller at 6.1,” and each one has seven temperature settings.

+For less than $25, this Elite Gourmet single-burner hot plate is small, lightweight and perfect for quick meals.
 It delivers 1,000 watts of power and has a cast-iron burner that distributes heat more evenly than other budget-friendly coil burners.
 It offers seven temperature settings, takes up minimal space and weighs only a little over three pounds.

 Most single-burner, non-induction hot plates provide around 1,000 watts of heating power, which is enough for most cooking tasks.
 However, some people find these units take quite a while to heat, sometimes around 10 minutes to reach maximum temperatures.

 The SUNAVO hot plate, on the other hand, is just as lightweight and compact as other single-burner models but delivers 1,500 watts of heating power, which helps reduce heating time considerably.
 The cast-iron burner has six heat settings and overheating protection, giving you excellent temperature control.
 The stainless steel body has two insulated handles so you can move the hot plate even while the cooking surface is still hot.